-A new study concludes that for at least two years following weight loss surgery, patients will continue to lose bone even after their overall weight stabilizes.
-The results come from patients who have undergone gastric bypass surgery, the most common weight loss surgery type.
+Bariatric surgeries are powerful and effective therapeutic approaches to combat obesity and Type 2 Diabetes (T2D).
+However, a new study concludes that patients will continue to lose bone for at least two years following weight loss surgery even after their overall weight stabilizes.
+The results come from patients who have undergone gastric bypass surgery, a common weight loss surgery type.

-According to the study’s principal investigator Elaine Yu, MD, MSc and endocrinologist at Massachusetts General Hospital, bone health should be monitored in patients who have weight loss.
+According to the study’s principal investigator Elaine Yu, MD, MSc, an endocrinologist at Massachusetts General Hospital, bone health should be monitored in weight loss patients.
 The team of researchers once found that patients who had gastric bypass surgery did, in fact, lose bone mineral density, an important factor in bone fragility, just one year following weight loss surgery.

 They compared the bone density at the lower spine and the hip in 50 obese adults – 30 who had surgery and 20 who had lost weight in a non-surgical way.
-All of these non-surgery patients were similar to the baseline age, body mass index and sex.
+All of these non-surgery patients were similar to the baseline age, body mass index, and sex.
 After surgery, the surgery patients all received high-dose vitamin D supplements as well as Calcium.

-The study found that two years later, the bone ‘density was nearly 5-7% lower at the spine and over 7-10% lower at the hip in the surgical group studied then the nonsurgical control group in their research using both the DXA and the complete CT scans.
-Yu and her team also found that the surgical patients had persistent and substantial increases in bone resorption markers, which is the process of which bones break down.
+The study found that two years later, the bone density was nearly 5-7% lower at the spine and over 7-10% lower at the hip in the surgical group studied than the nonsurgical control group in their research using both the DXA and the complete CT scans.
+Yu and her team also found that the surgical patients had persistent and substantial increases in bone resorption markers, which is the process by which bones break down.

 This study leads to the question of when is bone loss going to stop?
-The study’s researchers recommend that weight loss surgeries who have risk factors for osteoporosis receive bone density tests.
-It is common knowledge that obese adults do have higher bone densities then non-obese people.
+The study’s researchers recommend that weight loss surgeries with risk factors for osteoporosis receive bone density tests.
+It is common knowledge that obese adults do have higher bone densities than non-obese people.